50 Best Things to Do in Bangkok with Kids in 2026

 15. Get arty at MOCA– Bangkok’s Museum of Contemporary Art

-Lovers of the finer things should also make time to lose themselves in the comprehensive collection of modern painting and sculpture at MOCA.
+Lovers of the finer things should also make time to lose themselves in the comprehensive collection of modern painting and sculpture at MOCA Bangkok.
 With more than 800 artworks spread over five storeys, the predominately Thai collection showcases the development of South Eastern Asian fine art that stretches from Ancient Buddhist mythology to modern Thai aesthetics.

 16. Enjoy a guided tour through the Bangkok National Museum